Pep15/Practical_SRE/README.md

             ```

  11. * **Grafana**
-    Once you have set up and configured Prometheus and Alertmanager, you can configure Grafana.
+    Once I have set up and configured Prometheus and Alertmanager, I can configure Grafana.

    1. **Create an ingress for Grafana** to allow access over an HTTPS page instead of using `port-forward`.**
        ```bash
        kubectl apply -f grafana-ingress.yaml
        ```
-   - You should then be able to access it at `https://grafana.local`.
+   - Should then be able to access it at `https://grafana.local`.

   2. **There are two ways to import visualization dashboards:**

-        > [!TIP]
-        > * You must have an account on Slack.
-        > * Get the webhook URL from the **Incoming Webhooks** section in your Slack app settings.
-        > * Your `api_url` will be similar to: `https://hooks.slack.com/...`

       > [!TIP]
       > **A. Manual Method**